Skip to content

 ← All posts

 Full queue visibility without Horizon or Redis.
-Laravel Queue Monitor tracks every job on any driver — database, SQS, Beanstalkd — with one composer require and a migration.
-No infrastructure requirements beyond your existing database.
+Queue Monitor for Laravel tracks every job on any driver (database, SQS, Beanstalkd) with one composer require and a migration.

 · 4 min read · Sylvester Damgaard

 I released cboxdk/laravel-queue-monitor v1.2.0 today.
-Full queue job visibility for any Laravel application — no Horizon, no Redis required.
+Full queue job visibility for any Laravel application, no Horizon or Redis required.
 If your app has a database connection, you have monitoring.

 The problem